 the pilot plots the aircraft's course, and it is the gunner's job to react to course changes while still doing his job - namely, to kill people and break things.
 If, for any reason, he switches to weapons that, given the aircraft's course, cannot be used to kill people and break things, and so does nothing useful while enemies are trying their level best to shoot down the aircraft and kill him (and the pilot), he is worthless, a liability.
 And given the nature of player-to-AI communication - namely, that the AI cannot read a player's mind - it is necessary for a player pilot to have the ability to direct the AI according to what the player intends...e.g. to use the gun he has commanded and hose down targets as he flies past them.
 If the AI does not obey such orders, the AI is, by any reasonable definition of the word, bugged, and thus I file this report and beg you to fix it in the next patch.

-Updated by kju about 3 years ago
+Updated by kju over 3 years ago

 - Description updated (diff)

 What about manual fire?